pedrobranco1999/vsinimoog/README.md

 - Teff: the effective temperature of the star.
 - eTeff: the error of the effective temperature of the star.
 - logg: the logarithmic of the gravity acceleration on the surface of the star
-- -feh: the metallicity of the star.
+- feh: the metallicity of the star.
 - efeh: the error of the metallicity of the star.
 - vtur: the turbulence velocity.
 - instr_broad: the instrumental broadening.